Localization of effective actions in Heterotic String Field Theory: Conclusions

 \section{Conclusions}

 In this paper we have developed new computational tools to extract algebraic couplings in the tree-level effective action of the heterotic string from closed string field theory.
 We have found that the same localization mechanism present in the open superstring \cite{Maccaferri:2018vwo, Maccaferri:2019ogq, Vosmera:2019mzw} is also at work here.
 This may appear rather surprising because we would in general expect closed string physics to be rather different from open string one.
 However it is certainly less surprising from the point of view of string field theory.
 In particular, especially in the small Hilbert space, it turns out that open, closed and open-closed string field theories have all essentially the same algebraic structure encoded into a cyclic $L_\infty$ algebra (which is realized differently depending on the model under study).
 Therefore also the derived effective actions should clearly have common universal features.
 We will elaborate more on this in \cite{Erbin:2019xx}.
+In the particular case of the heterotic SFT, we expect that the localized form of the zero-momentum quartic effective action obtained in this paper using the WZW-like large Hilbert space formulation should agree with the corresponding result one would obtain within the $L_\infty$-based small Hilbert space formulation \cite{Erler:2014eba} (in the same way as it worked for the open superstring in \cite{Maccaferri:2019ogq}).
+Indeed, one expects both actions to be completely equivalent at the classical level, as it has already been shown for the open superstring \cite{Erler:2015uba, Erler:2015uoa, Erler:2017onq } (see in particular the partially gauge fixed WZW-like action \eqref{eq:wzw-partial-fixed}).

 A quite important conceptual point emerging from our work is that the massless equation of motion derived from the effective action are sufficient for establishing the existence of a full string field theory solution.
 This is a quite convenient reduced set of equations that can provide a useful alternative approach to exact marginality and perhaps RG-flows triggered by marginally relevant operators (for both bulk and boundary degrees of freedom) where the standard worldsheet approaches (for example \cite{Recknagel:1998ih}) are not of much help.